noahmchang/easy-moss/README.md

 # Easy Moss

-A Wrapper for MOSS to make submissions downloaded from Prairie Learn easy :)
+A Wrapper for MOSS to make submissions downloaded from Prairie Learn easy.

 ## Issues/Notes: